June 23, 2021

 Jennifer Evans Believes Enjoyment Is Key to Health

-In a recent episode of the podcast TaskHuman Talks, host and provider, Jamie Carroll, sat down with fellow provider, Jennifer Evans, to discuss Jennifer’s health and wellness expertise and philosophies.
-Jennifer is a women’s fitness specialist, clean eating provider, and running coach.
+In a recent episode of the podcast TaskHuman Talks, host and coach, Jamie Carroll, sat down with fellow coach, Jennifer Evans, to discuss Jennifer’s health and wellness expertise and philosophies.
+Jennifer is a women’s fitness specialist, clean eating coach, and running coach.
 And it’s probably no surprise that she’s an avid endurance athlete herself.

 The two key takeaways from the conversation are: